alarm-redist/fifty-states/analyses/DE_leg_2020/doc_DE_leg_2020.md

 3. be not favoring any incumbent [NCSL 185]
 4. be not favoring any political party [NCSL 185]
 5. be geographically compact
-6. preserve county and municipality boundaries as much as possible
+6. generally follow county and municipal boundaries, minimizing splits where feasible

 ### Algorithmic Constraints